therayy/data-exchange-industry/DB2.md

 ```
    > 💡 **OUTPUT**
    > You should see 4 Tasks with `The execution completed successfully`
-3. Use your `userid` to start your instance.
+3. Use your `userid` to start your instance
 ```bash
 su - db2inst1 #login with db2inst1
 ```